abaretta/nu.baretta.nad/README.md

 Auto shutoff

-The 'auto shutoff' feature activates the chosen power saving mode after idling for 30 minutes.
+The 'auto shutoff' feature activates the chosen power saving mode after idling for 15 minutes.
+Note that the D7050 appears to have a bug which prevents auto-shutoff when Spotify connect is used in certain cases.

 # Changelog

+**Version 0.0.3:**
+- Added flow conditions and volume up/down action
+- Added mobile on/off functionality

 **Version 0.0.2:**
 - Textual corrections